Residual-current device: Typical design

-This difference causes a current in the sense coil (6), which is picked up by the sense circuitry (7).
-The sense circuitry then removes power from the solenoid (5), and the contacts (4) are forced apart by a spring, cutting off the electricity supply to the appliance.
-A power failure will also remove power from the solenoid and cause the contacts to open, causing the safe trip-on-power-failure behaviour mentioned above.
+This difference causes a magnetic flux in the toroidal sense coil (6), which, if sufficiently large, activates the relay (5), causing the switch to activate forcing the contacts (4) apart and thus cutting off the electricity supply to the appliance.
+In some designs a power failure may also cause the switch contacts to open, causing the safe trip-on-power-failure behaviour mentioned above.

 The test button (8) allows the correct operation of the device to be verified by passing a small current through the orange test wire (9).
-This simulates a fault by creating an imbalance in the sense coil.
+This simulates a fault by creating a deliberate imbalance in the sense coil.
 If the RCD does not trip when this button is pressed, then the device must be replaced.

-RCD with additional overcurrent protection circuitry (RCBO or GFCI breaker)
+RCD with integral overcurrent protection (RCBO)

-Residual-current and over-current protection may be combined in one device for installation into the service panel; this device is known as a GFCI (Ground-Fault Circuit Interrupter) breaker in the US and Canada, and as a RCBO (residual-current circuit breaker with over-current protection) in Europe and Australia.
+Residual-current and over-current protection may be combined in one device.
+Such a device is termed an RCBO (residual-current circuit breaker with over-current protection).
+In the US and Canada such devices (in the form of circuit breakers) are known by the term GFCI circuit breaker (lacking an American-specific acronym for this combination and seemingly taking for granted the presence of over-current protection in any circuit breaker type device).
 They are effectively a combination of a RCD and a MCB.
-In the US, GFCI breakers are more expensive than GFCI outlets.